-The following table describes the NB1601 status indicators.
+The following table describes the default NB1601 status indicators.

-Label Color State Function STAT ●g Blinking Device busy; device is in startup, software- or configura- tion update. ●g On The device is ready.
-WAN ●g ● y●r On The hotlink connection is up. ●g Blinking The hotlink connection is establishing or changing the in- terface. О Off The hotlink is disabled.
+Label Color State Function

+STAT ●g Blinking Device busy; device is in startup, software- or configura- tion update.

+●g On The device is ready.

+WAN ●g On The hotlink connection is up.

+●g Blinking The hotlink connection is establishing or changing the in- terface.

+О Off The hotlink is disabled.

-Label Color State Function LAN ●g●y●r On A WLAN or ETH LAN-connection is up.
-ETH: enabled as LAN, but link status is up WLAN: WLAN enabled as LAN, a connection established/- connected, signal quality indicated with GYR The user selects the mode in the UI (same for all states) WLAN or ETH (default) WLAN only (show signal quality with GYR) ETH only ●g Blinking A WLAN or ETH LAN-connection is establishing.
-ETH: enabled as LAN, link status is down WLAN configured as LAN: the WLAN is up, but not con- nected (scanning for the AP; or waiting for connected clients), signal quality indicated with GYR О Off No WLAN or ETH LAN-connection is up.
+Label Color State Function LAN ●g On A WLAN access-point or ETH LAN-connection is up.
+ETH: enabled as LAN and link status is up WLAN: WLAN enabled and configured as access-point. О Off No WLAN or ETH LAN-connection is up.
 VPN ●g On VPN connection is up. ●g Blinking VPN is up and waiting for a connection. О Off VPN connection down.
 EXT О Off Extension is disabled. ●g●y●r On/ Blinking The EXT LED indicates the state of the extension inter- faces: GNSS (default), DIO, CAN, Serial, BLE, âĂę or user specific (control via SDK or container) The configuration is done in the UI LED settings.
 Optional: the signal strength of wireless interfaces could be indicated (LTE, WiFi, BLE,).
 SYS Shows the overall system state.
-This could be derived from health indicators such as: all services up and running overall throughput is normal CPU load is normal the supervisor User application (state set by user in SDK or container) ●g On System operation state: normal ●g Blinking System operation state: warning or in a transition ●r On System operation state: emergency, watchdog, failure
+This could be derived from health indicators such as: all services up and running overall throughput is normal CPU load is normal the supervisor User application (state set by user in SDK or container) ●g On System operation state: normal ●g Blinking System operation state: during startup ●r On System operation state: emergency, watchdog, failure tion ------ --